StuffzEZ/Sifzz/.github/ISSUE_TEMPLATE/other.md

 ---
-name: 9.
-Other
+name: Other
-about: My problem does not fall into any of the categories above.
+about: My problem does not fall into any of the other categories.
 title: ''
 labels: ''
 assignees: ''